avj2352/ds-algo-2020/aws-certification/aws-ccp-04.md

 - **Basic Monitoring** - 5 mins (free for EC2, ELBs, EBS & RDS DBs)
 - **Detailed Monitoring** - 1 min (Chargeable)

+### CloudMap

+AWS service allows you to register any application resources, such as databases, queues, microservices, and other cloud resources, with custom names, that allows your applications to easily query the registry for the location of such resources